-$932,500 settlement for spinal injury in Dallas, TX car crash by attorney for client requiring lumbar disc surgery to heal.
+$932,500 settlement by attorney for spine injury in Dallas car crash for client requiring lumbar disc surgery to heal.

 Our client was driving in the course and scope of his employment.
 An underinsured motorist was distracted, failed to timely apply her brakes, and rear-ended his automobile.